 Most gentlemen who studied these arts back in the day (and most people now) did it to protect themselves and their families from random street violence and the odd personal encounter with a belligerent family member or business acquaintance, not a pro fighter.

-So those are the four big reasons we don’t see Wing Chun in the UFC. .
+So those are the five big reasons we don’t see Wing Chun in the UFC. .
 No one has wanted it badly enough yet.
 Maybe the few who have tried it haven’t got what it takes to go all the way.
 Maybe their approach to Wing Chun had limitations.
 Wong Shun Leung said the theory of Wing Chun was perfect.
 Perfect for a random violent encounter on the street without weapons.
 Perfect to end a street fight fast.

 But to work in the ring, as with “fisticuffs,” it would need a lot of tweaking and modification and supplementation with a ground fighting strategy and training.

 It is true that a lot of people kid themselves or they study with bullshit artists and con men.
 Sparring and skills comparisons can help give you a dose of reality.
 But let me tell you.
 I’ve done boxing and I’ve done Muay Thai and I’ve done Wing Chun and in the rights hands, they are all potentially deadly.
 And not just in the UFC.